bbauska/Anti-Project-2025/README.md

 to specific communities.</p>

 <ul style="list-style-type:none;">
-<li>● “Unaccountable federal spending is the secret lifeblood of the Great Awokening.
+<li>“Unaccountable federal spending is the secret lifeblood of the Great Awokening.
 Nearly every
 power center held by the Left is funded or supported, one way or another, through the bureaucracy by Congress. [...]
 A conservative President must look to the legislative branch for decisive action.
 The Administrative State is not going anywhere until Congress acts to retrieve its